 The Kindle is a cloud device.
 My books are stored in the Amazon cloud and I can get them from any of my Kindle’s or devices running Kindle software.
 If I lose my Kindle, I simply replace it and I still have my books.

 We can now buy our console games online and download to local hard disc.
 We can put our game saves in the cloud (e.g. Xbox onto Skydrive).

 Recently I threw out the majority of my DVDs.
-Apple, Netflix and Lovefilm between them have enough media to keep me going.
+Apple, Netflix and Lovefilm (now Amazon Prime) between them have enough media to keep me going.
 I watch baseball via an on-demand subscription service and watch films and TV programmes via the Apple TV and Netflix.
 I rarely watch live television, not even the news.